philsturgeon/phil.tech/src/content/tech-climate.md

 Generally the Internet of Things doesn't get me too excited, but when I noticed that many of these devices support [IFTTT](https://ifttt.com/), and both [electricityMap](https://ifttt.com/electricitymap) and [WattTime](https://ifttt.com/watttime) are also there, I started wondering what sort of amazing energy hacks can be made around the house.

-Make your blinds come down when it gets hot to bounce the sunlight out, instead of triggering the AC.
+🏡 Make your blinds come down when it gets hot to bounce the sunlight out, instead of triggering the AC.

-Get an notification from the IFTTT app letting you know that carbon intensity of the grid is low, so now is a good time to charge your laptop.
+🔌 Get an notification from the IFTTT app letting you know that carbon intensity of the grid is low, so now is a good time to charge your laptop.

-Inversely, find out when intensity is high so you can unplug your laptop to reduce the intensity a little.
+🔋 Inversely, find out when intensity is high so you can unplug your laptop to reduce the intensity a little.

-Automatically have your Roomba pause when grid intensity is high, so it doesn't charge on coal power.
+💉 Automatically have your Roomba pause when grid intensity is high, so it doesn't charge on coal power.

-Take it a step further and dim your lights when carbon intensity is high, or maybe turn _everything off_ and guess what it's time to go for walk/run/cycle/roll.
-Bonus points if you get a [dynamo hub on your bike](https://www.cyclingabout.com/best-dynamo-hub-bicycle-touring-bikepacking/) and charge your phone off your legs instead of pestering the grid at all.
+💡 Dim your lights when carbon intensity is high.

+🚴‍♂️ Turn _everything off_ when carbon intensity is high, and go for walk/run/cycle/roll.

+_Bonus points if you get a [dynamo hub on your bike](https://www.cyclingabout.com/best-dynamo-hub-bicycle-touring-bikepacking/) and charge your phone off your legs instead of pestering the grid at all._

 There's loads of interesting things a thoughtful smart-home could do to save energy if done appropriately, but sticking Bluetooth/WiFi in every single toaster and light bulb does have energy associated with it too.
 Track your energy usage and see what you can do to get it down, and when you've had success maybe look into helping your friends and family do the same at their homes too.